peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public string ToPlainString();

-Converts this value to a string, but without an exponent part.
+Converts this value to a string, but without using exponential notation.
 The format of the return value follows the format of the java.math.BigDecimal.toPlainString() method.

 <b>Returns:</b>